redhat-ai-services/ai-accelerator/documentation/overview.md

 ## Bootstrap

-The bootstrap folder contains the initial set of resources utilized to deploy the cluster.
+The `bootstrap` folder contains the initial set of resources utilized to deploy the cluster.

 ## Clusters

 The `clusters` folder contains the main aggregation layer for all of the elements of the cluster.
 This includes a `base` folder containing common elements, as well as cluster/environment specific configuration.

-These overlays are contains in sub-directories that include a kustomization.yaml file.
-The Kustomization file contains a set of references to other kustomization directories as bases.
+These overlays are contained in sub-directories that include a `kustomization.yaml` file.
+The [Kustomization](https://kustomize.io/) file contains a set of references to other base directories.
 Each Kustomization file that is referenced will either have another overlay or a base definition, as illustrated in the following figure:

 ![Kustomize and ArgoCD.jpeg](images/Kustomize%20and%20ArgoCD.jpeg)

+> [!NOTE]
-It's expected that you will copy some of these examples and adapted them for your specific requirements for an installation of RHOAI on your OpenShift clusters - however you can also use these "as-is" for a demonstration cluster.
+> These examples are designed to be customized to fit the specific requirements for an installation of RHOAI on your OpenShift clusters.
+However they are useable "as-is" for a demonstration cluster.

+> [!IMPORTANT]
+> If repo was cloned, make sure to update the git url in `clusters/overlays/rhoai-xxx/patch-application-repo-revision` to point to your repository.

 ## Components

-Components contains the bulk of the configuration.
+The `components` folder contains the bulk of the configuration.

-- argocd
-- operators
-- cluster-configs

-The opinionated configuration referenced above recommends several other folders in the `components` folder that we are not utilizing today but may be useful to add in the future.
+> [!NOTE]
+> Other folders may be required based on the configuration reference above and individual team's requirements

 ### ArgoCD

-The argocd folder contains the ArgoCD specific objects needed to configure the items in the apps folder.
-The folders inside of Argo represent the different custom resources ArgoCD supports and refer back to objects in the `apps` folder.
+The `argocd` folder is used for ArgoCD related objects.

+The folders contains the different custom resources used by ArgoCD that refer back to objects in the `apps` folder.

 ### Operators